Small businesses can define the cheapest card payment machines in a few different ways: by card reader price, subscription or monthly fees, and more.

 - Accept Apple Pay and Google Pay

-The Square card reader is £19.
+The Square card reader is just £19.
 The standard transaction fee is 1.75%, though custom rates are available for businesses that take more than £200,000 in card sales.
-It also has an offline payment function that allows you to process transactions without the internet for up to 24 hours.
+Fraud protection, payment dispute management and data protection is included in the cost.

 Transaction fee: From 0.8 per cent +2p (UK consumer cards), 1 per cent +20p for in-person